Learn about actual and potential costs

 Do you have case studies or client testimonials detailing the services performed?
 Can you connect me with a current client that is willing to talk about their experience using your product?

 What checks and balances are in place to ensure that my software customization process has received a thorough evaluation?

 How do you balance quick turnaround times with maintaining maximum accuracy?

-How much access do I have to technical support?
-How much time do technical staff typically spend with clients?
+How much access will I have to technical support?
+How much time does technical staff typically spend with clients?

 “Sending out RFPs used to be a nightmare”

 Let’s chat about how procurement market intelligence can reduce

 What should my Digital Transaction Management Software RFP include?